tuckerweibell/recipe/src/components/EzCard/EzCard.md

 Cards should:

 - Be used to organize page content.
-- Contain related content.
+- Group related content.
 Otherwise consider using two separate Cards.
 - Contain a maximum of one primary call-to-action per card.
 - Position calls-to-action for next steps at the bottom of the card, and use the space in the top right for optional actions.
 - Use [Card Sections](#card-with-sections) for related but distinct content.
 Multiple sections can help break up complicated concepts to make them easier to scan.